cogini/elixir-deploy-template/README.md

 MIX_ENV=prod mix ecto.migrate
 ```

-Surprisingly, the same process also works when we are deploying in a more
+Surprisingly, the same process also works when we are deploying in an AWS cloud
-complex AWS cloud environment.
-Create a build instance in the VPC private
+environment.
+Create a build instance in the VPC private subnet which has
-subnet which has permissions to talk to the RDS database.
-Run the Ecto commands
+permissions to talk to the RDS database.
+Run the Ecto commands to create and
-to create and migrate the db, build the release and deploy it via AWS
+migrate the db, build the release, then do a Blue/Green deployment to the ASG
-CodeDeploy.
+using AWS CodeDeploy.

 # Changes